kon-f/Vessel_Analytics_SQL_Project/README.md

 # Vessel Analytics SQL Project

 This project is a complete SQL-based analytics workflow for vessel movement data.
 It includes table creation, data loading, query execution, performance tuning using PostgreSQL settings, and indexing strategies.
-While the original data is not available, dummy `.csv` files can be used to simulate the execution.

 ## 📘 Project Overview